-The extraction of diamonds from excavated rocks has so far been a wasteful process using huge equipment requiring lot of energy.
-In a typical process, the rocks are first reduced into pieces of about 10 to 15 cm diameter and then ultimately crushed into pieces of some few millimetres.
-It is assumed the diamonds will be liberated or exposed at the surface.
+The extraction of diamonds from excavated rocks has to date been an uneconomical process requiring lot of energy.
+In a typical diamond mine, the rocks are first coarse-crushed into pieces of about 10 to 15 cm diameter and then ultimately crushed into pieces of some few millimetres.
+It is then assumed that most of the diamonds will be liberated or exposed at the surface.
 Different techniques are then used to extract them [1].
-Only a small fraction of the rock contains any diamond making this method very inefficient.
-It would be very interesting if after the first crush, only diamond bearing rock could be processed further and this is where the Mineral-PET comes in.
-This method has its root in a the well known medical Positron Emission Tomography (PET) but rather than introducing the positron emitter in the patient, it is produced within the host rock by irradiating it with a photon beam with energies in the Giant Dipole Resonance (GDR) region [2, 3].
-It is important to determine the full inventory of radioisotopes produced in this process.
+This method is inefficient since only a small fraction of the rock contains diamond.
+Mineral-PET proposes a more economical method where, after the coarse crush, only diamond bearing rock could be further processed.
+A similar approach has been used in the well known medical Positron Emission Tomography (PET), but rather than introducing the positron emitter in the patient, it is produced within the host rock by irradiating it with a photon beam with energies in the Giant Dipole Resonance (GDR) region [2, 3].
+It is important to determine the full inventory of radioisotopes produced in the irradiation process.
 The irradiation was performed using the 100 MeV electron microtron at Aarhus University in Denmark.
-Time differential gamma-ray spectroscopy was used to identify the peaks of the spectrum.
-The possible primary reactions in the host rock are respectively the (γ, n) , (γ, p) and (γ, α) .
-These products can interact with the host rock in many other secondaries.
-It is then very important to assess all the nuclides involved in the activation of kimberlite as the viability of the mineral-PET technique relies on this assessment.
-The time differential gammaray spectroscopy offers the advantage of allowing one to identify active isotopes based on both lifetime and energy, rather than only the energy, which is the only information available in normal gamma ray spectroscopy.
+Time differential gamma-ray spectroscopy is used to identify the peaks of the spectrum.
+The possible primary reactions in the host rock are (γ, n) , (γ, p) ,

+(γ, α) , $(\gamma, 2n)$ and $(\gamma, n+p)$.
+The products of these reactions can interact with the host rock in many other secondary reactions. furthermore, we assess all the nuclides involved in the activation of kimberlite as the viability of the mineral-PET technique relies on this assessment.
+The time differential gamma-ray spectroscopy offers the advantage of allowing the identification of active isotopes based on both lifetime and energy, rather than only the energy, which is the only information available in normal gamma ray spectroscopy.

-2. Experiments
+2. Experiment

-The irradiation system was the Aarhus 100 MeV electron Microtron.
+The Aarhus 100 MeV electron Microtron irradiation system is used to irradiate a piece of kimberlite rock.
 This facility is equipped with an irradiation stage for the samples.
 The beam energy can be modified by the use of degraders.
 The electron current and irradiation time are measured.
 The electron and photon irradiation spectrum distribution is modelled with Monte Carlo transport calculations.
 The irradiation dose details can therefore be controlled, measured and modelled.
-In the example below the irradiation condition was 100MeV electrons incident on a 2 mm stainless steel exit port.
+In the example below the irradiation condition was 100 MeV electrons incident on a 2 mm stainless steel exit port.

-We irradiated a piece of Kimberlite rock, keeping the sample in position in front of the beam exit point.
-The irradiation time was 1000s for a dose of $5.25 10^{13} electrons/cm^2$.
-Note that this is about 17 times the MinPET dose[5].
-After irradiation, a gamma spectroscopy system based on event-by-event acquisition implemented on a VME standard records a time-stamped energy data for each event.
-The data is then analyzed offline in a time differential manner, to provide both the gamma-line energy and lifetime.
-One detection run therefore yields complete information about both the energies and lifetimes of all isotopes present, allowing for unique isotope identification.
+A piece of Kimberlite rock is irradiated, keeping the sample in position in front of the beam exit point.
+The irradiation time was 1000 s for a dose of $5.25 \times 10^{13} \text{electrons/cm}^2$.
+Note that this is about 17 times the anticipated dose in the Mineral-PET facility[5].
+After irradiation, a gamma spectroscopy system based on event-by-event acquisition implemented on a VME standard records time-stamped energy data for each event.
+The data is analyzed offline in a time differential manner, to provide both the gamma-line energy and lifetime.
+One detection run therefore yields complete information about both the energies and lifetimes of all isotopes present, allowing for unique isotope identification in most cases.